Virginia Court Records

 Do Virginia Juvenile Records Show Up On Background Checks?

 No. Cases of juvenile delinquency do not show up on background checks.
 Most of these records are subject to expungement when the individual reaches the age of 29 years.
-However, certain criminal records show up about a juvenile background check.
-Among them are high-level traffic violations such as Driving Under Influence (DUI) and Driving While Intoxicated (DWI).
-Also, if the crime committed by the juvenile equals a felony in adult criminal cases, they will be visible during a background check.
+However, certain criminal records show up in a juvenile background check.
+Among them are high-level traffic violations such as Driving Under the Influence (DUI) and Driving While Intoxicated (DWI).
+Also, if the crime committed by the juvenile equals a felony in adult criminal cases, it may appear during a background check.

 How Long Are Juvenile Records Kept In Virginia?